 - The contents consist of the following headings: introduction, discussion (heading and sub-headings be adjusted to the need of each manuscript), and conclusions.

 Footnotes and References:

-- Citation use footnotes (Chicago manual of style) and should follow the format below:
+- Citation use footnotes (Chicago manual of style);

 - For subsequent citation use Ibid. if the page is the same, or Ibid. h.
 10, if the page is different;